Hidden East Anglia:

 Nacton, Suffolk: The lost parish of Hallowtree, which contained Alnesbourne Priory, is now contained within that of Nacton, and was named after a 'holy tree' that once existed here.
 The name Hallowtree now survives only as a Scouting campsite at TM194408.

-Watton, Norfolk: The Court for the Wayland Hundred was held at the Hundred Oak, marked on a 1773 map as standing near the northern edge of Wayland Wood.
+Watton, Norfolk: The Court for the Wayland Hundred was held at the Hundred Oak, marked on a 1723 map as standing near the northern corner of Wayland Wood.